epam/ai-dial/docs/Deployment/OpenAI Model Deployment.md

 To deploy a model to AI DIAL, it is necessary to add it to config and configure an adapter for it.

 Add you model with its parameters in the `models` section.
-Refer to [AI DIAL Configuration](https://github.com/epam/ai-dial-helm/blob/8a2d6ebe301965ef0e4f06bc5f6e47aadc7b597f/charts/dial/examples/generic/simple/values.yaml#L11) to view an example.
+Refer to [AI DIAL Configuration](https://github.com/epam/ai-dial-core/blob/development/sample/aidial.config.json#L30) to view an example.

 Refer to [Configuration](./configuration.md#core-parameters) to view the description of parameters.

+### Configure Bedrock Adapter

+> Refer to [Adapter for OpenAI](https://github.com/epam/ai-dial-adapter-openai) to view documentation for a OpenAI AI DIAL Adapter.

 To work with models, we use applications called Adapters.
-You can configure Adapters in the [AI DIAL Config](https://github.com/epam/ai-dial-helm/blob/8a2d6ebe301965ef0e4f06bc5f6e47aadc7b597f/charts/dial/examples/generic/simple/values.yaml#L114).
+You can configure OpenAI Adapter via [environment variables](https://github.com/epam/ai-dial-adapter-openai#environment-variables).

-Refer to [Adapter for OpenAI](https://github.com/epam/ai-dial-adapter-openai) to view documentation for a OpenAI AI DIAL Adapter.

 ```yaml
 ### examples of basic configurations of adapters ###